edegagneOptimizely/optimizely-REST-API/README.md

 # optimizely-REST-API
-Collection of resources when using the Optimizely REST API's
+A collection of resources when using the Optimizely REST API's

 ## Optimizely FX Scheduling API
 A Postman collection containing methods to use the feature experimentation scheduling REST api.

-FX Scheduling API Sample Environment is included so you can set API variable values without editing the collection.
+FX Scheduling API Sample Postman Environment is included so you can set API variable values without editing the collection.